Steve Marshall, PhD

 I am the Director of UNC’s Injury Prevention Research Center.
 I have an adjunct appointment in the Department of Exercise and Sport Science, and work closely with colleagues in the Sports Medicine Research Laboratory, the Center for Study of Retired Athletes, and the Mathew Gfeller Sports-Related Traumatic Brain Injury Center.

-My areas of research focus, over the course of my career, have been sports medicine, surveillance of sports injury, transportation safety, occupational injury, and violence prevention.
+My areas of research focus, over the course of my career, have been sports medicine, surveillance of sports injury, sports-related TBI/concussion, lower extremity injuries and related musculoskeletal conditions, transportation safety, occupational injury, surveillance of deaths from violence, and violence prevention.
 I also have a strong interest in biostatistics and epidemiologic methods.

 Injuries are an enormous source of mortality and morbidity in the USA and globally.
 Research is urgently needed to help us learn how to address this pressing epidemic.